-While your roast beef or bird sits, whip up some gravy using the flavourful drippings and pan juices.
-The browned bits in the bottom of the roasting pan make gravy taste more intense.
+If you want to go the traditional route and whip up scratch gravy while your roast beef or bird sits, here’s your recipe.
+The flavourful pan juices, known as drippings, and the browned bits on the bottom of the roasting pan, are building blocks of intense gravy.
 This recipe is somewhat freeform, since the amount of drippings from a roast will vary.
-To eliminate guesswork and last-minute stress, I actually prefer to make Land of Plenty Gravy (which is pan gravy supplemented with Hasty Gravy made in advance).
-To find out more, hop on My Gravy Train.
+(A confession: To eliminate last-minute stress and guesswork, and ensure there’s enough gravy, I actually prefer to make Land of Plenty Gravy, a pan gravy supplemented with Hasty Gravy prepared in advance.)
+Need an all-purpose gravy guide?
+Hop on My Gravy Train.

 Drippings from roast beef or bird

 About 3 cups (750 mL) low-sodium chicken or beef stock

 1/2 to 1 cup (125 to 250 mL) dry wine (red/white) or unsweetened hard cider, to taste

 1 tbsp (15 mL) low-sodium soy sauce or worcestershire sauce

 1 tsp (5 mL) or more kosher salt

 Scrape drippings from roasting pan into gravy separator.
 Let sit 5 minutes, or until fat separates from juices.
 Pour juices into large measuring cup.
 Add enough stock to equal 4 cups (1 L).

 Add wine or cider to roasting pan.
 Scrape up browned bits on bottom of pan.
 Whisk on medium heat 1 minute, or until almost evaporated.
 Add stock mixture, reserving measuring cup.
 Boil 1 to 2 minutes, scraping pan with whisk.
 Place fine-mesh sieve over reserved measuring cup.
 Pour mixture through sieve.
 Discard solids.